benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 **The most used PHP version in 2022 is PHP 7.**

 WordPress requires at least PHP 7.4 to be installed.
-I bet you PHP 8 usage will skyrocket once WordPress makes a move.
+Imagine how PHP 8 usage will skyrocket once WordPress increments its minimum requirements.

 It's also funny to see some ancient websites still up and running thanks to PHP 4. 😅